 - Place additional 2 pieces of paper toweling on top of seeds.
 Spray until the toweling is soaked.

-- Cover the paper top layer of paper toweling with second piece of pizza box cardboard.
+- Cover the paper top layer of paper toweling with the second piece of pizza box cardboard.

 - Place entire seed starter into a plastic shopping bag.